About Devkund Waterfall Trek

 - Visiting the Tamhini Ghat

-- Water pool under the Devkund Waterfall has crystal clear bluish-green water.
+- The water-pool under the Devkund Waterfall has crystal clear bluish-green water.

 - Exploring the dense forest.